 - Meet regularly with your supervisor to ensure that both of your expectations are being met.
 This is a good way for you to get feedback on your performance and helps to keep you on track with current and future assignments.

-- Establish good relationships with your coworkers.
-Be friendly, polite, helpful, and sensitive.
+- Be friendly, polite, helpful, and sensitive.
 It's good to talk with your coworkers and get to know them but beware of gossiping and complaining.
-Be careful about bringing personal business to work, and be sure that what you do discuss is fit for public consumption.
+Be careful about bringing personal business to work, and be sure that what you do discuss is appropriate and not too personal in nature.

 - When you leave, be sure to thank your colleagues and supervisor for the time spent working together.